Ronan-EruiniBennett/Linux-Container-Service-Deployment-Stack/README.md

 [![Docker Image CI](https://github.com/Ronan-EruiniBennett/Infrastructure_operations_lab/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Ronan-EruiniBennett/Infrastructure_operations_lab/actions/workflows/docker-image.yml)

-# Infrastructure Operations Lab

-A self-hosted infrastructure operations lab for deploying, monitoring, and troubleshooting containerised services on Linux using Docker, Nginx, Flask, Gunicorn, and Bash.
+# Linux Container Service Deployment Stack

+A Linux-based deployment stack for operating a containerised web service behind Nginx, with Docker port mappings, firewall controls, SSH administration, and automated network-path validation.

 ## Project Overview

-This project emulates a small production like service environment where a containerised web application is deployed, presented through a reverse proxy, validated and tested through scripts.
-The goal was to develop professional experience of Linux administration, containerisation, networking, deployment workflows, and troubleshooting.
+This project implements a small production-like service environment for deploying and operating a containerised web application on a Linux host.

-Instead of focusing only on application code, the project explores how an app is packaged, configured, networked, and run in a more production-like setting.
-It helped me understand the relationship between source code, runtime dependencies, containers, ports, environment configuration, and deployment infrastructure.
+The application runs as a Flask/Gunicorn service inside Docker and is exposed through an Nginx reverse proxy on the host.
+Bash scripts automate the build, run, configuration, validation, and cleanup workflows, while smoke tests verify that the deployed service responds correctly through the expected network path.

+The environment is hosted on a local Linux VM and administered over SSH using key-based access.
+Supporting infrastructure includes UFW firewall rules, host-level file permission controls, Docker port mappings, Nginx configuration validation, and troubleshooting procedures for failures across the Linux host, container runtime, networking layer, and application service.

 ### Tech Stack